e-picas/dev-tools/README.md

 Configuration variables are named following some simple rules:

 -   a global configuration variable is named like `DEFAULT_VARIABLE`
--   an action specific configuration variable is named like `DEFAULT_ACTIONNAME_VARIABLE`
+-   an action-specific configuration variable is named like `DEFAULT_ACTIONNAME_VARIABLE`

-This package is based on the [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library) which is embedded by default in `piwi-bash-library/`.
+This package is based on the [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library) which is embedded by default in the `piwi-bash-library/` directory.
 You can over-write the library loaded (and skip the embedded version) re-defining the `DEFAULT_BASHLIBRARY_PATH` of the configuration file.